jeremytammik/tbc/a/1957_rps_lookup_mep_start.md

 Furthermore, you should determine in detail exactly how to address your task manually through the end user interface making use of the optimal workflows and respecting best practices, before you start trying to automate the task.

-All the questions you raise are adressed by and demonstrated in the Revit SDK samples.
+All the questions you raise are addressed by and demonstrated in the Revit SDK samples.
 The SDK can be downloaded from the official Autodesk [Revit developer page](https://www.autodesk.com/developer-network/platform-technologies/revit).